RACING & GREEN

 At 3 acres, the garden is not huge but it is very labor intensive and is managed by head gardener Mark Saunders and his son Peter Saunders with help from Alan Seeley and a small team of volunteers

-Flowers play a big part of the garden with beds of Roses, a 150ft long Annual and Dahlia mixed display border, a wide range of annuals in pots and mixed herbaceous borders and some beautiful grasses.
+Flowers play a big part of the garden with two new flower beds in the walled garden, a big display of Dahlias, a wide range of annuals in pots and mixed herbaceous borders, Roses and some beautiful grasses.
 Springtime brings Tulips, Daffodils, Rhododendrons and Camellia's whilst the birds sing and days lengthen.

 Nature forms a great part of the way the garden is planted and managed.
 A wildlife pond, long grass areas, Oak trees, nesting boxes and bird feeders all help to attract wildlife which has a beneficial effect on the plants.